iansinnott/react-boilerplate/README.md

 ## Yet to come

 - [x] ~~Production tooling~~
+- [ ] Available as a module
 - [ ] Testing boilerplate
 - [ ] Git hooks
+- [ ] Multiple database support
+- [ ] General deployment improvements

+## TODO: Create NPM Module

+## TODO: Deployment Improvements

+This is fairly vague because there is not currently one surefire way to deploy every type of application you might want.
+Maybe you want to run on AWS.
+Maybe it's a static site and you're happy hosting on Surge.sh.
+The problem is there isn't just one way, so it's hard to define a `deploy` command that's both effective and flexible.

+The solution I propose is to create a Dockerfile that can be used to build an app that can run anywhere Docker is running.

 [react]: http://facebook.github.io/react/